![]() |

 | Tudor-era building, leaded-glass windows, with casements that open |

-Creating larger areas of solid glass with lead cames that could then be framed with wood allowed designers to open up walls and bring more light into buildings.
-In the rainy, often overcast English climate, this was a revelation that took those who could afford to purchase such glazing by storm.
-Look closely at surviving Tudor-era houses and you will see this new effect being actively explored (see photo above).
-The overall feeling a particular window evokes derives to an extent from the shape and size of the individual panes it's composed of, which are most often a repeating form (see photo above).
-As a result, the use of clear leaded-glass panels still conveys Tudor feelings, and Arts and Crafts architects of the early twentieth century were very much alive to the possibilities of using such glazing for effect.
-But the phenomenon also had to do with the unique impacts deriving from such leaded-glass panes, not simply from feelings of nostalgia for a bygone era.
+Manufacturing larger sheets of glass with lead cames, which could then be framed with wood, allowed designers to open the walls and bring more light into buildings.
+In the rainy, often overcast English climate, this was a revelation that took those who could afford to purchase such glass by storm.
+Look closely at surviving Tudor-era buildings and you will see this new effect being explored (cf. photo above).
+The overall feeling a particular window evokes derives to some extent from the shape and size of the individual panes it's made of, which are nearly always a repeating form.
+As a result, the use of clear leaded-glass panels still evokes the Tudor era, and Arts and Crafts architects were very much alive to the possibilities of such glazing.
+But the phenomenon also had to do with the unique impacts of the leaded-glass, and not simply from nostalgia for bygone days.

 ![]() |